ChiHaoLu/minimal-one-off-7702/README.md

 ## Rationale

+### Pay by Relay

-- If your 7702 transaction gas is paid by the relay, you need to use the EntryPoint because the `execute` function requires the `msg.sender` should be `self` or `EntryPoint`. ([reference](https://github.com/eth-infinitism/account-abstraction/blob/develop/contracts/accounts/Simple7702Account.sol#L43))
+If your 7702 transaction gas is paid by the relay, you need to use the EntryPoint because the `execute` function requires the `msg.sender` should be `self` or `EntryPoint`. ([reference](https://github.com/eth-infinitism/account-abstraction/blob/develop/contracts/accounts/Simple7702Account.sol#L43))

-## Gas Profile

-Example result:
+### Must Wait for Block Confirmed

+#### Scenario 1

+If we sent two 7702 transaction in **very short interval (which means we don't wait for the block confirmed)**, the [first transaction](https://sepolia.etherscan.io/tx/0xc64224c6db9c8312f7237bfac1c981210a8e6fb635ce09a9243a61adf491bf49)'s [gas profile](https://dashboard.tenderly.co/tx/0xc64224c6db9c8312f7237bfac1c981210a8e6fb635ce09a9243a61adf491bf49) only shows from the perspective of EOA and it can not perform the ERC-20 interaction.

+And the [second 7702 transaction](https://sepolia.etherscan.io/tx/0x843500d6d01b091d20183026a397d3a6fa29fc19b56d1e9516ad26e2744f4604) could not be sent successfully.

 ```
 {